 Supply chain analytics is a process that analyzes data collected via supply chain systems and applications to uncover patterns that you may otherwise miss, generate insights, and extract value.

-Many emerging technologies such as Big data, cloud, Python, or R are used for supply chain analytics.
+Many emerging technologies, such as big data, cloud computing, Python, and R, are used for supply chain analytics.

-If you are still wondering what areas of your supply chain the analytics can transform, my answer is about every size.
+If you're still wondering what areas of your supply chain analytics can transform, the answer is almost every aspect.

-So, you can transform all areas with supply chain analytics, whether inventory management, product traceability, order management, or shipping.
+Supply chain analytics can transform all areas, whether it's inventory management, product traceability, order management, or shipping.

 Supply Chain Analytics Tool